Pomax/are-we-flying/docs/index.md

     this.state = state;
     const now = Date.now();

-    // ...we'll be filling this out in soon enough!
+    // ...nothing here yet, but we'll be filling this out in soon enough!

     this.lastUpdate = { time: now, ...state };
   }